|www.ethanwiner.com - since 1997|

 Over time mix engineers learn to appreciate things that affect clarity, and avoiding early reflections is one of these things.
 Mixing in a reflection-free environment also lets you hear much smaller changes in applied reverb and EQ.
 Even at my age (67 in 2015) I can easily hear EQ changes of half a dB at midrange frequencies through my two music systems.

 Related, I played the guitar professionally for most of my adult life, but a few months after I started playing the cello in my 40s I realized my sense of pitch had improved.
-Now, if a note's pitch is off by even 5 cents it bothers me.
+Now, if a note's pitch is off by even 5 cents (1/20th of a half step) I can tell.
 Compare that to the general public who votes for American Idol contestants who are sometimes horribly out of tune!

-I'm convinced that people who prefer the sound of early reflections in a smallish room would probably change their opinion if they were exposed to better listening environments.
+I'm convinced that people who prefer the sound of early reflections in a smallish room would probably change their opinions if they were exposed to better listening environments.
 It can take a while for the improvement to reveal itself, so some people might not immediately notice, or might think the difference is worse because they're not used to it.
-But I believe most people would come to appreciate the improved sound within a week or two after adding reflection absorbers to their listening room.
+But I believe most people would come to appreciate the improved sound within a few days after adding reflection absorbers to their listening room.